 Visiting Sintra by renting a car offers the flexibility to explore sites at your own pace, but driving can be tricky due to winding and narrow roads.
 It’s recommended to plan your itinerary and use a GPS.
 Once there, park your car in a central lot, then continue on foot or use public transport to access the main attractions.

-Where are the Best Restaurants to Experience Local Cuisine in Sintra?
+Where are the Best Restaurants in Sintra?

 Tascantiga – Revamped Portuguese tapas in a convivial atmosphere.